1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Cornwallis returned in 1805 but died soon after.

-82. Wellesley’s Fort William College was later replaced by training at:
+82. Wellesley’s Fort William College was later replaced by training at___________.

 A) Calcutta University